Amitabh Kant

-Amitabh Kant (born 1 March 1956) was the second chief executive officer of NITI Aayog, a public policy think tank of the Government of India.
-He is a retired member of the Indian Administrative Service (IAS), the central civil service of the Government of India.
+Amitabh Kant (born 1 March 1956) is a retired 1980 batch IAS officer who served as India's G20 Sherpa from 8 July 2022 till 16 June 2025 and as the chief executive officer of NITI Aayog, a public policy think tank of the Government of India.

 Early life

 Amitabh Kant was born on 1 March 1956.
 He first studied at Modern School, Delhi, graduated with a degree in Economics (Hons.) from St. Stephen's College, Delhi and earned an M.A. in International Relations from Jawaharlal Nehru University.
 He was a Chevening Scholar.